Doutzen Kroes Shows Serious Skin In The Tiniest Leopard-Print Bikini In Ibiza

 As for how she got the body she’s rocking now, Kroes has previously revealed that she’s a big fan of ballet and credits dancing for keeping her so toned.

 “I do Ballet Beautiful with Mary Helen Bowers three times a week.
-It keeps everything tight,” she said on a 2014 interview with Vogue.
+It keeps everything tight,” she said in a 2014 interview with Vogue.
 “I’ve worked out with her for two years and I really like the results.”

-“It makes you long and lean—it’s like the Pilates look,” Kroes then continued of her workout routine, adding that she also sucks in her stomach which she claims is another way she keeps her middle so flat and toned.
+“It makes you long and lean — it’s like the Pilates look,” Kroes then continued of her workout routine, adding that she also sucks in her stomach, which she claims is another way she keeps her middle so flat and toned.

 “I think that gave me [ab] muscles.
-I don’t even think about it—like when you sit in a car, use your core to sit up straight,” she said.
+I don’t even think about it — like when you sit in a car, use your core to sit up straight,” she said.
 “You can work out sitting in a car!”